Frost Valley YMCA: Dialysis program

 Established in 1975, over 1000 children and adolescents with kidney disease have attended the resident camp program at Frost Valley YMCA, under the supervision of the Ruth Gottscho Dialysis and Children's Kidney Program.
-The first program of its kind in the US, today the Frost Valley program is still unique in its efforts to mainstream the children with kidney disease into cabins and programs with other children.
-Children receiving hemodialysis or peritoneal dialysis, in chronic renal failure, or post-transplant, are able to participate in a traditional residential camp experience, while gaining confidence and independence, in what may be their first time away from home.
-Campers are able to meet other children with medical problems similar to their own and are also able to be "teachers" to their counselors and cabin mates.
-They learn new skills and improve techniques for their own medical management.
-The children are part of the mainstream camp environment, and participate as fully as possible in all camping activities, meeting other campers from all walks of life, and from around the world.
+The program was the first of its kind in the U.S., allowing children receiving hemodialysis or peritoneal dialysis, in chronic renal failure, or post-transplant, to participate in a traditional residential camp experience.

+The children are part of the mainstream camp environment, and participate as fully as possible in all camping activities.
 The program is based in a full-service, on-site dialysis unit, equipped for hemodialysis, continuous ambulatory peritoneal dialysis (CAPD), as well as care of the post-transplant and pre-dialysis camper.
 The unit is staffed by pediatric nephrologists and nephrology nurses, under the supervision of the Children's Hospital at Montefiore.
 Special attention is given to the individual medical and developmental needs of each child, and treatment schedules are arranged to allow for maximum participation in camp activities.